-The school Fees and Charges' schedule for 2021 is available on the school website.
+The school Fees and Charges schedule for 2021 is shown at the back of this booklet

 It should be noted that HillSide Christian College is an independent school, therefore it relies heavily upon the financial support from its families.
-Please ensure that children's school fees are paid promptly as shown on the Fee Schedule.
-Fees provide the best resources and experiences for children.
+Please ensure that children's school fees are paid promptly as shown on the fee schedule, these provide the best resources and experiences for children.
 The College needs fees and charges paid in a timely manner.